Photo by rawpixel on Unsplash

 Second, the camera is equipped with Canon’s superb Dual Pixel CMOS autofocus system, which is both fast and accurate and rivals the performance of mirrorless cameras in terms of speed.

-The SL2 features a flip-out LCD with 1.04-million-dots of resolution, so it isn’t the most resolute LCD.
+The SL2 features a flip-out LCD with 1.04-million-dots of the resolution, so it isn’t the most resolute LCD.
 However, it does have touchscreen capabilities, which makes it handy for scrolling through images and making quick changes to the camera’s settings.